 The length of the programs are usually about two hours with a speaker who is expert in some area of the medical, health care, health service, equipment supply or legal community.
 Questions from the floor are considered an important part of the program and are encouraged.
 We keep the programs as informal as our dress (being comfortable is important, so dress is casual, much the same as you might wear shopping).
 We try to be informative, and we are serious about our goals, but we also like to have a few good laughs.
 In fact, we consider the ability to laugh as important as any prescription a physician can write.

-While we strive to improve our physical and metal well-being and promote understanding to those around us, our ultimate goal is that no other child or adult should ever have to experience the ravages of polio and, ultimately, post-polio syndrome.
+While we strive to improve our physical and mental well-being and promote understanding to those around us, our ultimate goal is that no other child or adult should ever have to experience the ravages of polio and, ultimately, post-polio syndrome.
 A big step in that direction was made when the Centers for Disease Control and Prevention asked physicians in the United States (as of January 1, 2000) to cease using the live oral vaccine (OPV) in favor of the safer Salk (dead) vaccine (IPV) unless special individual circumstances warrant it.
 Information on the current vaccine recommendations are located on this site in the PDF format.

 Founded in 1990, the mission of the North Central Florida Post-Polio Support Group is to inform and educate polio survivors, families, friends, physicians, therapists and suppliers about polio, the after effects of polio and post-polio syndrome (PPS).
 We are a not-for-profit support group reaching out to well over a thousand survivors of polio within a 100-mile radius of Ocala, Florida, and to many more survivors throughout the world.

-associate professor in the College of Public Health and Health Professions' department of physical therapy.
+This began from a long-held dream of Andrea Behrman, Ph.D, associate professor in the College of Public Health and Health Professions' department of physical therapy.
 Our volunteer work with Dr. Behrman and the University of Florida is unique in that ours is the first support group to be involved in such a lab and have done it longer than any other group anywhere.
 Each year we find ourselves even more excited and very proud of adding still another graduating class to the over 900 University of Florida therapists with whom we have had the honor to be involved.